 The Clinical Mental Health Counseling program is currently accredited with the Master's in Psychology and Counseling Accreditation Council (MPCAC) and in general follows the standards of accreditation by the Council of Accreditation of Counseling and Related Educational Programs (CACREP).
 The CMHC program meets the educational requirements for licensure qualification as described by the Utah Division of Occupational Licensure (DOPL).

-Our educational standards follow both the CACREP and MCAC standards, which are as follows:
+Our educational standards follow MPCAC and CACREP standards, which are as follows:

 MPCAC STANDARDS